AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ### PWA support

-[!DNL Live Search] works with PWA Studio but users may see slight differences compared to other Commerce implementations.
-Basic functionality such as search and product listing page work in Venia but some permutations of Graphql may not work correctly.
-There may also be performance differences.
+[!DNL Live Search] works with PWA Studio but users might see slight differences compared to other Commerce implementations.
+Basic functionality such as search and product listing page work in Venia but some permutations of Graphql might not work correctly.
+There might also be performance differences.

 - The current PWA implementation of [!DNL Live Search] requires more processing time to return search results than [!DNL Live Search] with the native Commerce storefront.
 - [!DNL Live Search] in PWA does not support [event handling](https://developer.adobe.com/commerce/services/shared-services/storefront-events/sdk/).
 As a result, search reporting nor intelligent merchandising will work.